 - [RELIABLE MULTI-SEASON GEAR] These versatile companions are your go-to for trekking, fishing, and yard chores.
 Each package includes one pair of carefully boxed boots, backed by our dedicated customer support for total peace of mind.

-- This product is intended for severe wet conditions.
+- This product is intended for use as personal protective equipment.
 Made with PFAS chemicals

 The Ultimate Buying Guide: Choosing Your Mountain Hunting Boots